sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ai_search_scope: words_nodejs
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 url: /nodejs-net/applying-formatting/
-aliases: [/python/applying-formatting/]
 timestamp: 2025-07-09-10-05-05
 ---

 Each element of a table can be applied with different formatting.
 For example, table formatting will be applied to the entire table, row formatting to only particular rows, cell formatting to only certain cells.

 Aspose.Words provides a rich API to retrieve and apply formatting to a table.
-You can use the **Table**, [RowFormat](https://reference.aspose.com/words/python-net/aspose.words.tables/rowformat/), and [CellFormat](https://reference.aspose.com/words/python-net/aspose.words.tables/cellformat/) nodes to set the formatting.
+You can use the **Table**, [RowFormat](https://reference.aspose.com/words/nodejs-net/aspose.words.tables/rowformat/), and [CellFormat](https://reference.aspose.com/words/nodejs-net/aspose.words.tables/cellformat/) nodes to set the formatting.

 In this article, we will talk about how to apply formatting to different table nodes and what table formatting settings Aspose.Words supports.